1885 - 1916

 Panel Ref: P&F1D8B &8 C.

-Frank Ernest was born the 7th Child of 8 in the September Quarter of 1880 Portsea Island at 21 Garnier Street, Portsea, Portsmouth the son of John Adams and his wife Caroline (nee Bryant).
+Frank Ernest Adams was born the 7th Child of 8 in the September Quarter of 1880 Portsea Island at 21 Garnier Street, Portsea, Portsmouth the son of John Adams and his wife Caroline (nee Bryant) who married on the 2nd July 1873 at Saint Mary’s, Portsea.

 The 1891 Census shows Frank as a Scholar living with his widowed mother and his siblings still at 21 Garnier Street, Portsea.